withchristopher/lock-down/README.md

 # Running Club
 Template for a running club with a simple HTML/CSS mockup.

-# Simple HTML & CSS website for RUnni
+# Simple HTML & CSS website for a running clubd
 This website makes use of simple HTML and CSS.
 Development purposes and needs additional headers before deploying to production.

 ## View site